 Why not buy some proper draught-proofing products for the doors and windows, seal your skirting boards with silicone sealant, and fit a chimney draught excluder or sealed fire guards?
-DIY draught proofing of windows, doors and blocking cracks in floors and skirting boards could cost up to £115, but could save £55 a year in a draughty home, so these works can pay for themselves in just over two years.
+DIY draught proofing of windows, doors and blocking cracks in floors and skirting boards could cost up to £200, but could save between £35 - £40 a year in a draughty home.

 Turn it off: Try to be aware of unnecessary lights left on, and appliances left plugged-in or on standby.
 Nearly all electrical and electronic appliances can safely be turned off at the plug without upsetting their systems – some satellite and digital TV recorders may need to be left plugged in so they can keep track of any programmes you want to record – but check the instructions on any appliances you aren’t sure about.

 A typical household could save between £55 and £95 a year just by remembering to turn off appliances left on standby.